rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 Parts of the mapping policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The mapping policy is a **YAML** document that contains instructions to
+The mapping policy is a  **XML** or **YAML** document that contains
-retrieve identity attributes from a SAML assertion.
+instructions to retrieve identity attributes from a SAML assertion.
 It is a simple script that executes every time a SAML assertion is presented to
 Rackspace Identity.

 - **mapping (1)**:  A single top-level ``mapping`` object always contains